WHO WE ARE

 After being lay-led for almost 50 years, a Ministerial Search Committee was formed and our first part time minister, Bonnie Devlin, was hired in 2006 to help meet the pastoral needs of our membership and then the Rev. Dee Graham served as our second part time consulting minister.
 We are excited to now have the Rev. Fred L Hammond as our full time Developmental Minister as he works together with us to meet the five goals we have set for our fellowship based on a congregational survey in Fall 2017.

-Herb and Fleta Boyd, charter members from the original 12 adults who started MUUF, remained active members throughout their years and saw many changes.
-As we look to the future of our Fellowship our shared vision will shape the future just as has happened in the past.
-In the words written in our 50th Year Celebratory Directory:
+Herb and Fleta Boyd, charter members from the original 12 adults who started our Fellowship, remained active members throughout their years and saw many changes.

 DID YOU KNOW?